Last Updated: September 28, 2022

 I stake my Ethereum but cannot access rewards yet, is this taxable?

 You will not find any tax authority with a concrete answer on this question.
 However, a strong case can be made that ETH 2.0 rewards that cannot be currently redeemed should not be taxable until the taxpayer obtains control of the rewards.
 In other words, the moment you can trade or withdraw the coins, they should be taxable then.

 While we do not have a firm answer on this, what we know is that 1) the merge was a change to the protocol that did not result in two new coins from the change.
 This would technically fall under the definition that the IRS used for soft forks in Question 30 of the FAQs and would therefore seem to be a nontaxable event where tax basis is simply carried over from the original ETH.
 Any forked coins (such as ETH PoW) that are not part of the main merge would be subject to hard fork taxation rules.
 Keep in mind that exchanging your ETH for another coin is a taxable event, even if this is exchanged for cbETH (wrapped ETH).

 I purchased crypto and have not traded it, but I am earning rewards / staking / generating yield with it.
 Do I owe crypto taxes on this?

-Yes, the purchase of your crypto or HODLing is not a taxable event, but earning any type of income is taxable based on the fair market value of the crypto at the moment that you obtain control of it.
+Yes, purchasing your crypto or HODLing is not a taxable event, but earning any type of income is taxable based on the crypto’s fair market value at the moment you obtain control of it.
 This means that if you are staking a coin and receiving rewards every three days, you will have about 121 different points in time at which you will need to value your rewards.